ryanwilsond/belte/README.md

 There are multiple code samples in the `samples/` folder to show what the language is capable of in its current state.

 More information about the samples is [here](samples/README.md).

 ___

-## Documentation

-The main documentation, including a full language reference, can be found on the [GitHub Pages site](https://ryanwilsond.github.io/belte/).

-To know what makes Belte unique from other languages, read [Principles.md](docs/Principles.md).

-If you are just wanting to look around the repo, consider taking a look at the [directory contents](DIRECTORY_CONTENTS.md).

-___